jazzband/tablib/docs/development.rst

 Continuous Integration
 ----------------------

 Every commit made to the **develop** branch is automatically tested and inspected upon receipt with `Hudson CI`_.
-If you have access to the main respository and broke the build, you will receive an email accordingly.
+If you have access to the main repository and broke the build, you will receive an email accordingly.

 Anyone may view the build status and history at any time.